 We all wrestle with the challenges of security in today's digital marketplace.
 The security landscape and potential attack surfaces continue to expand, and malware and exploits continue to become more sophisticated.
 However, one of the most significant security challenges that organizations face is simply deciding which solutions they want to incorporate into their security strategy.
-Vendors are multiplying at a dizzying pace, and anyone who has even been partway around the block knows that data sheets and marketing materials aren't nearly as reliable as they could be.
+Vendors are multiplying at a dizzying pace, and anyone who has even been halfway around the block knows that data sheets and marketing materials aren't nearly as reliable as they could be.
 Moreover, given time and resource constraints, setting up a testbed and evaluating all potential solutions by hand is rarely a viable option.

-Which is why third-party testing of security products and solutions plays such a critical role in thwarting cybercriminals.
 The reason is simple: organizations need effective security solutions that meet an evolving set of requirements.
 The fact that every organization’s network demands and business objectives are unique makes the selection process even more complicated.
 And to make things worse, far too many security vendors don’t do a very good job of providing data that enables a fair comparison between competing solutions.
 Besides often not providing enough information, data sheets can emphasize—and sometimes even inflate—good points, obscure product flaws, and rely on internal test results that don't replicate real-world environments.

-Unfortunately, there is no such authority for security solutions.
-Which is why third-party testing facilities are so essential.
+Unfortunately, there is no such authority for security solutions, which is why third-party testing facilities are so essential.
 They provide a comparative assessment of solutions using standardized testing criteria and methodologies, allowing organizations to take an educated look at solutions through a common lens that would not otherwise be possible.

 With the advent of digital transformation, for example, the networks that security tools were designed to protect are undergoing profound and often radical change.
 They are broader, more complex, and subject to a more sophisticated threat landscape than ever before.
 Effective testing methodologies often reflect these new requirements, meaning that yesterday’s winners who sit on their laurels can quickly become less relevant as test results reflect new requirements.